seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 It should be challenged.

 **CRESSIDA**
-Well, well, ’tis done, ’tis past: and yet it is not;
+Well, well, 'tis done, 'tis past: and yet it is not;
 I will not keep my word.

 **DIOMEDES**